welcome to DuchenneXchange- a positively charged Duchenne muscular dystrophy community.

 The investigators previously tested mineralocorticoid receptor antagonism (MRA) added to ACEI while EF was still normal in a mouse model that mimics the myocardial damage seen in DMD patients.
 This combination significantly reduced myocardial injury and improved (made more negative) LV circumferential strain (Ecc), a sensitive and early marker of LV systolic dysfunction.
 Additionally, preliminary findings from a recently completed clinical trial suggests efficacy of eplerenone vs. placebo, while further preclinical data suggests greater benefit without concomitant steroid use.
 Thus, a non-inferiority trial comparing MRAs is needed.

-a measure of pulmonary function
+a sensitive measure of heart muscle function

 • LV EF >=45% (+/-5%) by clinically-acquired echocardiography, nuclear scan or cardiac MRI done within 2 weeks of enrollment